d4op/tangora/README.md

 - Google Cloud Platform (GCP)
 - IBM Cloud
 - Oracle Cloud
+- Linode
+- Digital Ocean
+- and much more

 Please ensure you have the necessary credentials and permissions to use these cloud providers.